Dyson's Zone air-purifying headphones are the weirdest things to come out of 2022 so far

 As for comfort, Dyson says it's gone with ear cushions that are flatter than most conventional examples.
 This seemingly insignificant tweak apparently lessens the pressure between the foam and your skin to increase comfort during long listening sessions.

-Airborne viruses aside, Dyson hopes its pollution-busting headphones will improve the quality of the air we breathe whether commuting or living in urban areas.
+Airborne viruses aside, Dyson hopes its pollution-busting headphones will improve the quality of the air we breathe in urban areas.
 Tempted?
 The Dyson Zone release date, price and specs will be announced in "the coming months".
-It'll be interesting to see how they fare against current class leaders such as the all-conquering Sony WH-1000XM4.
+It'll be interesting to see how the cans fare against current class leaders such as the all-conquering Sony WH-1000XM4.

 Last but not least, Dyson says today's announcement is the "first step into the exciting and ever-innovating world of audio."
 Does that mean an air-purifying wireless speaker could be in the works?
 Stay tuned and we'll bring you all the latest.